Thomas Oppong-Peprah: Military career

 Oppong-Peprah was enlisted into the Ghana Armed Forces in 1986 as a member of Regular Career Course 26, and was subsequently assigned to the Armoured Reconnaissance Regiment with the rank of Second Lieutenant.

 Throughout his career, he has held various significant appointments, including serving as Aide-de-Camp to the Chief of the Army Staff and Chief of the Defence Staff for the Ghana Armed Forces from 1995 to 1997.
 He also served as the Operations/Training Officer for the 64 Infantry Regiment from 1999 to 2000.

 From 2002 to 2009, he assumed the role of Commanding Officer for the 64 Infantry Regiment, concurrently taking on the role of Commanding Officer for the Armoured Reconnaissance Regiment from 2004 to 2005.
 Additionally, he held the position of Coordinator of State Transport Security from 2001 to 2008 and worked as an Instructor for the Disaster Management Course at the Army Combat Training School in Teshie from 2001 to 2005.

 He further held appointments such as Director of Strategic Intelligence Assessment at the Defence Intelligence Department, General Headquarters, from 2009 to 2011, and Director of Operations and Plans at the Defence Industries Department, General Headquarters, from 2011 to 2013.
 Subsequently, he served as Director of Army Training and Director of Army Peacekeeping Operations at the Army Headquarters from September 2014 to February 2016 and from February to July 2016, respectively.
 He then assumed the role of Chief Staff Officer at the same headquarters from July 2016 to February 2017.

 Before becoming the Chief of Staff at the General Headquarters, he held the position of General Officer Commanding the Southern Command of the Ghana Army from February 2017 to January 2019.
 Following this, he assumed the role of Chief of the Army Staff in March 2020.

 In the realm of international peacekeeping operations, Lieutenant General Oppong-Peprah served as a Humanitarian Officer for the United Nations Assistance Mission in Rwanda from June to December 1994, a Military Observer for the United Nations Aouzou Strip Observer Group in Libya/Chad from March to May 1994, and G4 Transport and Plans for the United Nations Mission for the Referendum in Western Sahara in 1993.
 Additionally, he served as Detachment Second-In-Command/Troop Leader for the United Nations Interim Force in Lebanon/Israel in 1987, 1989, and 1992.

 Personal life

 Oppong-Peprah is married with five children.
-He takes pleasure in activities such as horseback riding, soccer, travelling, watching movies, and jogging.
+He enjoys activities such as horseback riding, soccer, travelling, watching movies, and jogging.
 Most people will ask the question, so where is he from, he was on tape to have stated that he's a proud Bono and hails from Dormaa-Ahenkro in the Bono region.
 They speak the "b3 b3" and he's proud of his Bono heritage.